pchapin/solarium/README.md

 settings that should make it easy to get started.
 The actual building is typically done in the terminal by running `make` in the appropriate folder manually.

-There is also some support for using Eclipse/CDT on macOS in some projects, but it is not well maintained.

 ## Building

 Most folders contain a `Makefile` that can be used to build the programs in that folder.
 The